factorysh/aiojsonrpc2/README.md

 ### Batch

 You can ask multiple question in a batch.
-The responses can be unsorted, but each response has its own id.

-Batch object can be used like the Proxy object.
+Batch object can be used like the Stub object.

 ```python
 from aiojsonrpc2.sync.client import SyncUnixClient